CIB-Mango-Tree/mango-tango-cli/analyzers/hashtag/test.md

 1. **Test:** Compute the gini coefficient over the sampled tweets, per each day.
 (Gini closer to 1 indicates coordination, Gini closer to 0 indicates no coordination).
 1. We expect Gini coefficient to increase after Day 11, indicating CIB.

 Below we print a random sample of 10 tweets on Day 1 (no CIB) and Day 11 (CIB).
-We seeg hashtags related to Mangos on Day 11.
+We see hashtags related to Mangos on Day 11.
 Gini should pick up on that.

     Day1: #Skiing, #Reading, #Cooking, #Cooking, #Music, #Fitness, #Fitness, #Music, #Antiquing, #Homebrewing